 At Hancocks we offer a specialist debt collection and recovery service for businesses.
 You can also ask us for advice and assistance, should a customer dispute your debt.

-Please see our standard fees for debt recovery services.
 If a customer contests your claim we will discuss this with you and recommend the most effective way forward and the likely cost for this.

 At Hancocks we work for businesses and individuals to resolve disputes through proactive intervention, including negotiation, mediation and court action if needed.
 You can contact Siobhan to find out more or give her a call on 01295 253211.